Top 10 Best Male Singers in Punk Rock Bands

 The Top Ten

-1 Billie Joe Armstrong (Green Day) Billie Joe Armstrong is an American musician, singer, songwriter, and actor who is best known as the lead vocalist, primary songwriter, and guitarist of the punk rock band Green Day, which he co-founded with Mike Dirnt.
-He's also in side-project groups such as The Network, Foxboro HotTubs, Pinhead Gunpowder, and The Longshot.
-His first group was a band called The Lookouts which disbanded after their... read more
+Billie Joe Armstrong (born February 17, 1972) is an American musician, singer, songwriter, and actor best known as the lead vocalist, primary songwriter, and guitarist of the punk rock band Green Day, which he co-founded with Mike Dirnt.... read more

 This amazing man has inspired many people.
-He has helped a lot of people through rough times and teaches us really to not care and do as we please.
-He is different than other punk singers nowadays, which all have the same boring tone to their voices.
-Whereas Billie Joe has a huge range and can really sing any song.
+He has helped a lot of people through rough times and teaches us to not care and do as we please.
+He is different from other punk singers nowadays, who all have the same boring tone to their voices.
+Billie Joe has a huge range and can really sing any song.
 His voice is getting even better with age.

 I have a huge amount of respect for Green Day.
 They were the first rock band I listened to and ever got into.
 They will always be first for me.
 I owe them a lot, so Billie Joe really deserves this.
 Keep voting, everyone!

 Finally, a number 1 that should be number one!
-Though when it comes to the best punk rock band, I prefer the Offspring.
+Though when it comes to the best punk rock band, I prefer The Offspring.
 Green Day is not far behind.
-However, Billie Joe Armstrong is a far better vocalist than Dexter Holland of the Offspring.
+However, Billie Joe Armstrong is a far better vocalist than Dexter Holland of The Offspring.
 I'd say Dexter is more consistent (the dude never ages!
-He's sounded the same since they started in the 80s!), but Billie Joe's vocals are better than they ever have been, even at 40.
-He has a hell of a range and brings a different texture to every song.
+He's sounded the same since they started in the '80s), but Billie Joe's vocals are better than they've ever been, even at 40.
+He has a great range and brings a different texture to every song.

 He has a very specific voice.
 It's raw and powerful, and it goes along with an amazingly understated technique.
 Even if we don't take into consideration anything else besides his vocal abilities, in my opinion, Jello should be in first place.

 Okay, I'm sorry, but what is wrong with you people?
 Most of these people aren't even punk!
-I mean, the people who should be in the top are, you know, actual punk people like Joey Ramone, Johnny Rotten, Joe Strummer, and how about the fact that the person dubbed as the punk singer didn't even make it onto this list (yes, I can only be talking about Kathleen Hanna).
+I mean, the people who should be in the top are, you know, actual punk people like Joey Ramone, Johnny Rotten, and Joe Strummer.
+How about the fact that the person dubbed as the punk singer didn't even make it onto this list?
+(Yes, I can only be talking about Kathleen Hanna.)

 How can Joey be No. 5?
 Not only the best punk voice/frontman of all time but in the top three rock voices of all time with Jim Morrison and Bon Scott (in my opinion).

 Totally agree.
-With the great voice of his and awesome punk songs, Bunkface has revealed that punk rock is now acceptable in Malaysian people's hearts.
-Me myself has grown up with punk rocks since it was originally started from my birthplace, Telipot.
+With his great voice and awesome punk songs, Bunkface has revealed that punk rock is now acceptable in Malaysian people's hearts.
+I myself have grown up with punk rock since it was originally started from my birthplace, Telipot.
 Malaysian punk history.
-Google it and you will find out.
+Google it, and you will find out.
 Proud of Sam and Bunkface.
-Keep on rocking guys!
+Keep on rocking, guys!

 I have never seen any rock vocalist as influential as Sam in Asia.
 At his best, he would make the crowd go crazy and amaze them with his charisma and energy.
 He has a good future ahead to go big.
 He is Asia's answer to Billie Joe Armstrong.